 Before we get started, here is a look at the BEFORE of our entryway:

 Currently, our entryway just has our DIY hall tree in it, which I love, but it was really built for our old apartment entryway.
 Also, I really want more storage that’s hidden and a larger bench.

 I’m sharing my step by step process for the DIY built in cabinet below, including lessons I learned along the way!

-Just like our bathroom DIY built in shelves and cabinet, the built in measurements can vary based on your actual space.
+Just like our bathroom DIY built in shelves and cabinet and DIY built in cabinets for our kitchen, the built in measurements can vary based on your actual space.
 So I won’t be including measurements or exact quantities of supplies, but I will show you how to actually build it!

 Note, this post contains some affiliate links.
 For more info see my disclosures here.